YoungGosling/PortalOps/nextjs/AZURE_LOGIN_SETUP.md

 - **Solution**: Check that NEXTAUTH_SECRET is set and consistent across deployments

 **Issue**: Users can't access protected pages after Azure AD login
-- **Solution**: Ensure the user is added to the User Directory with appropriate roles
+- **Solution**: Ensure the user is added to the Employee Directory with appropriate roles

 ### Debug Mode